UltraEngine/Documentation/CPP_RequestFile.md

 Returns the selected file path, or an empty string if the user cancelled the operation.

 ## Remarks ##
 The extensions filter allows you to specify one or more file types to show in the dialog.
-Each file type consists of a description and an extension, separated by a colon:
+Each file type consists of a description and an extension, separated by a colon.
+Note that the text shown inside the parenthesis is part of the description, and is just decorative:

 ```Text Files (*.txt):txt```